aws-samples/eks-workshop/content/beginner/060_helm/helm_nginx/addbitnamirepo.md

 ...
 {{< /output >}}

-Or even search the Bitnami repo, just for NGINX:
+Or even search the Bitnami repo, just for nginx:

 ```sh
 helm search repo bitnami/nginx
 ```

-Which narrows it down to NGINX on Bitnami:
+Which narrows it down to nginx on Bitnami:

 {{< output >}}
 NAME                                    CHART VERSION   APP VERSION     DESCRIPTION